PhoebusSi/siqingyi/index.md

 ## Biography

-Ph.D. student at Institute of Information Engineering, Chinese Academy of Sciences, focusing on **visual question answering and zero/few-shot learning**.
+Ph.D. student at Institute of Information Engineering, Chinese Academy of Sciences, focusing on **visual question answering, zero-shot learning and out-of-distribution problem**.
 As a young researcher, your interest and kind citation (star) will definitely mean a lot for me and my collaborators. 😄

 ## Education